telerik/uwp-docs/controls/radlistview/features/listview-gestures.md

 The RadListViewcontrol exposes the following properties related to item swiping:

-- **IsActionOnSwipeEnabled**: Enables the item swiping.
+- **IsActionOnSwipeEnabled** (bool): Enables the item swiping.
-- **SwipeActionContent**: Gets or sets the content below the swiped item.
+- **SwipeActionContent** (object): Gets or sets the content below the swiped item.
-- **ItemSwipeThreshold**: When an item is released after swipe, this threshold defines whether the item will remain swiped at the ItemSwipeOffset position or it will return to its normal state.
+- **ItemSwipeThreshold** (double): When an item is released after swipe, this threshold defines whether the item will remain swiped at the ItemSwipeOffset position or it will return to its normal state.
-- **ItemSwipeOffset**: Sets the offset of the item if the swiping is successful.
+- **ItemSwipeOffset** (Thickness): Sets the offset of the item if the swiping is successful.

 Example: